MariaCarolinass/MariaCarolinass/README.md

 I build scalable systems with a practical mindset, working across open data, open source, geospatial solutions, smart cities, and applied machine learning.

-## What I write about

-- Software engineering
-- Backend development
-- Data analysis and automation
-- Artificial intelligence and LLMs
-- Open source and free software
-- Technical documentation

 ## What I do

 - Design and build software systems